To-be-b/v_repExtSDL2/README.md

 	bool stopDirEffect();
 	bool stopGroovesEffect();

+Note: it is important to keep track of the effect state and not to start it every simulation loop in a non-threaded childscript (see example scene)

 Easy to extend and supposed to be cross-platfrom.

 It is imporant to have link SDL2 and put SDL.dll into VRep folder.